simo026q/FluentSortingDotNet/README.md

 ## Extensibility

-The codebase is intentionally not very extensible.
-This is because the library is in a early stage and I want to see how it is used before adding more features.
+Extensibility will be improved hand in hand with the stability of the library.
+The API is currently subject to breaking changes.
 If you have any suggestions, please open an issue.

 ### Custom Sort Parameter Parser